 Answer: A 2004 study by USDA's Economic Research Service found that the national economic effects of allowing CRP land to return to production would be very small, with positive and negative effects within particular industries and regions largely canceling each other out.
 CRP's impact on local economies is sensitive to local conditions.
 The potential effects could be noticeable in areas of the country where CRP enrollment is relatively high.
 The value of alternative uses of CRP land, the value of the environmental benefits attributable to land retirement, and the extent to which goods and services are produced and provided locally all affect the CRP's local economic impacts.
 Nonfarm output and employment would decline in some regions if CRP contracts expired, as would aggregate household income.
-The study also provides estimates of the environmental benefits in water and air quality from reduced soil erosion and wildlife-related benefits from increases in the quality and quantity of wildlife habitat.
+The study also provides estimates of the environmental benefits of enrolling land in the CRP.
+These benefits include improvements in water and air quality from reduced soil erosion and wildlife-related benefits from increases in the quality and quantity of wildlife habitat.